The Data 8 Pedagogy Guide#

-Data 8 is a “Foundations in Data Science” course taught for first year students at UC Berkeley.
-It combines principles/skills in statistics, programming, inference, modeling, hypothesis testing, visualization, and exploration.
-It provides a foundation in the many fields encompassed by “data science”, and gives students a practical introduction to the field.
+Data 8 is a “The Foundations of Data Science” course taught to first-year students at UC Berkeley.
+It combines principles and skills from statistics and computer science, such as inference, modeling, hypothesis testing, visualization, and others.
+It provides a foundation in the many disciplines encompassed by “data science”, and gives students a practical introduction to the field.

 To explore the guide, select a section to the left!

 Types of content in Data 8#

 There are many kinds of content associated with Data 8, released under two different licenses.
 You can find more complete information at the Data 8 adoption website.
 Here is a quick breakdown:

 The Data 8 textbook is the textbook used by Data 8, with material that complements each topic in the class.
 It is licensed CC-BY-ND-NC, you are welcome to use the textbook at inferentialthinking.com, but you may not modify or distribute it yourself without permission from the textbook authors.

 Private course materials, including exams and answers.
 These are kept private in order to protect the integrity of the Data 8 courses at Berkeley and being run elsewhere.
 If you’d like access to these materials, please fill out this Google form.

 If you are looking for a more technical overview of the infrastructure required to create a data science course at your institution, there is a new guide titled “The Data Science Educator’s Guide to Technical Infrastructure”.

 If you woud like to learn more about any of the tools used in Data 8 or are interested in deploying your own data 8 course, please fill out our Data 8 Instructor Interest form or shoot us an email at firstname.lastname@example.org.